millibyte-products/ssr1pcb/README.md

 When operated at maximum power, a cable rated for 100W should be used and power supply rated for 100W should be used.
 Device does not operate as a power source.

-Device should require less than 45W during operation, however it is recommended to use at least a 65W rated power supply.
+A 65W rated power supply may function, but is not recommended.

 ### USB Data
 A second usb port is used for data and low voltage programming.
 When using this port without the PD port, any motors or other high draw loads should be disconnected from the board.